cdapio/hydrator-plugins/elasticsearch-plugins/README.rst

 Integrating with the CDAP UI
 ============================
-This plugin contains a config file for the CDAP UI in the *resources* directory: ``Elasticsearch.json``.
+This plugin contains a config file for the CDAP UI in the *widgets* directory: ``Elasticsearch.json``.
 This configuration file greatly improves the experience of configuring Elasticsearch plugins using the CDAP UI.
 It chooses appropriate widgets for the various configuration parameters described above.
 It also enforces a more natural ordering for these configuration parameters.
 To use this file, please copy it over to the